Kurt Andro – September 3rd 2015

 Open shoes are convenient.
 You can put them on and take them off without bending over, tying, buckling, velcroing.
 When walking, however, there is a danger of unintentionally slipping out, stumbling or falling.

-The solution would be a fastener which is attached rotatable to both sides of the sole, is pushed upwards by springs and presses against the back of the foot.
+The solution would be a locking bar that is rotatably attached to both sides of the sole, is pushed upwards by springs and is resting against the back of the foot.

-To put the shoes on and take them off comfortably, there is a locking mechanism located at the rear end of each shoe that is strong enough so as not to be overcome by the spring force.
+In order to be able to put on and take off the shoes comfortably, there is a locking mechanism at the rear end of each shoe which is strong enough not to be overcome by the spring alone.

-The fastener should be made of a rigid material and should be covered with a soft, skin-friendly material.
+The locking bar should be made of a form stable material and coated with a soft, skin friendly material.